osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 layout: toc-guide-page
 lprev: 017-enRoute-ArcheTypes.html
 lnext: 022-tutorial_osgi_runtime.html
-summary: Your first really simple OSGi™ REST Microservice (< 5 minutes).
+summary: Your first really simple OSGi REST Microservice (< 5 minutes).
 author: enRoute@paremus.com
 sponsor: OSGi™ Alliance
 ---

 ## Summary

-In this tutorial we'll first run, and then re-create and re-run, a simple OSGi™ Microservice.
+In this tutorial we'll first run, and then re-create and re-run, a simple OSGi Microservice.

-## Build & Run
+## Build and Run

-We start by first downloading, building and running the enRoute `quickstart` example.
-In addition to demonstrating the simple application this will also confirm that your local [environment](015-Prerequisite.html#required-tools) meets the require prerequisites.
+We start by first downloading, building and running the enRoute `quick start` example.
+In addition to demonstrating the simple application this will also confirm that your local [environment](015-Prerequisite.html#required-tools) meets the required prerequisites.

 Download the [enroute examples](https://github.com/osgi/osgi.enroute) from GitHub and change directory into `examples/quickstart`.